nriddiford/svParser/README.md

 ### Cleaning results
 The recommended next step from here is to inspect calls that remain.
-Any obvious false positives can be marked as false positives by entering `F` in the `T/F` field for each `_annotated.txt` file.
+Any obvious false positives can be marked as false positives by entering `F` in the `T/F` column for each `_annotated.txt` file.

 These can then be removed by using: